sadawi/MagneticFields/README.md

 ```
 Here, both fields will initially have the value of `destinationField`, and subsequent changes to either will be propagated to the other.

-A field can have a single onChange closure.
+We can still register a closure even if no observer is given.
+This is effectively registering the closure with a `nil` observer, and so doing this again will replace the old closure.

 ```swift
 age --> { value in